Robert Bery

-Robert Bery is a Manhattan-based artist working in a variety of mediums, including painting, photography and sculpture; his work in many public and private collections.
+Robert Bery is a Manhattan-based artist working in a variety of mediums, including painting, photography, and sculpture.
+His work is held in many public and private collections.
 These include those of the Federal Reserve Bank, the Smithsonian, Alec Baldwin, Benjamin Bratt, David Bowie, Willem Dafoe, Alan Dershowitz, and the Clintons.
 Bery was the Lead Plaintiff in the successful Second Circuit court "Bery vs. City of New York" First Amendment case.

 Education

 Bery's long-held view is that he is "self-taught", though he openly acknowledges his studies at the Ecole Des Beaux Arts in Paris and at the studios of Henry Moore and Jacques Lipchitz in Italy.

 "Bery vs. the City of New York"

 Bery sued the City of New York in 1993 to fight against a law forbidding artists from selling their work on the streets without a vending license.
 While the case was initially denied, it was appealed and lasted for two years.

 The case has been cited for precedent over 124 times since the Second District Court issued its decision in 1995.
 "The Second Circuit Court determined that the District Court had arrived at an erroneous conclusion, and reversed its decision by granting the artists' motion for a preliminary injunction.
 The case is significant for its inclusion of visual street art in the types of speech protected by the First Amendment. ...that, for purposes of content-neutral analysis, alternative channels for expression are inadequate if they are not widely available."